 A severe leakage can lead to swelling of the heart and liver, and congestive heart failure.

-Video: Congestive heart failure overview
+Video: Congestive heart failure (CHF) overview

 Other complications may include: